 22 – Best Ever Apartment Syndication Book | By Joe Fairless and Theo Hicks

-In Best Ever Apartment Syndication Book, the authors clearly expound what syndication real estate is all about.
-Many real estate investors start out in the single-family units, however, not only can you start out buying apartment buildings, you potentially can grow a very quick empire through syndication.
+In Best Ever Apartment Syndication Book, the authors expound on what syndication real estate is all about.
+Many real estate investors start in single-family units; however, not only can you start buying apartment buildings, you can potentially grow a very quick empire through syndication.

-Fairless and Hicks dive into the terminology of apartment syndication, further learning the goals, motivation, and creating a long-term strategy.
-The authors teach on how to build a powerful brand to attract passive investors, teach how to evaluate and select real estate markets, teach how to build a real estate team, and learn how to tap into your existing network for passive investors.
+Fairless and Hicks dive into the terminology of apartment syndication, further learning the goals and motivation and creating a long-term strategy.
+The authors teach how to build a powerful brand to attract passive investors, teach how to evaluate and select real estate markets, teach how to build a real estate team, and learn how to tap into your existing network for passive investors.
 You’ll learn the science behind deals, finances, business plans, and exceeding your return on investment.

 23- Commercial Real Estate Analysis and Investments | By David Geltner, Norman Miller, Jim Clayton, and Piet Eichholtz

 Now we start to get into the thicker and meaner books.
 Textbooks!
-Finance is a huge part of investments and real estate investing is not immune.
-In Commercial Real Estate Analysis and Investments the authors diving into deep concepts.
-This book is recommended for a more advanced learning personality, however, anyone who has an interest will do just fine.
+Finance is a huge part of investments, and real estate investing is not immune.
+In Commercial Real Estate Analysis and Investments the authors dive into deep concepts.
+This book is recommended for a more advanced learning personality; however, anyone who has an interest will do just fine.

 Here’s the point.
-This is an academic side of real estate investing!
+This is the academic side of real estate investing!

 24 – Real Estate Development | By Mike Miles, Laurence Netherton, and Adrienne Schmitz